sayan112/RoadToFullTimeServiceBased/CN/Important_interview_Questions.md

 16. Q: What is a VLAN (Virtual LAN)?
     A: A VLAN is a logical segmentation of a local network into separate virtual networks.
 It allows devices in different physical locations to communicate as if they were connected to the same physical network.
 Example: In a company, finance and engineering departments can be assigned to separate VLANs for better security and traffic management.

-17. Q: Explain the concept of a proxy server.
-    A: A proxy server acts as an intermediary between a client and a destination server.
-It can be used to enhance security, improve performance, and provide anonymity.
-Example: A proxy server can cache frequently requested web content, reducing the load on the destination server and speeding up user access.

 19. Q: What are the different network topologies?
     A: Network topology refers to the physical or logical arrangement of devices in a network.
 Common topologies include star, bus, ring, and mesh.
 Example: In a star topology, all devices are connected to a central hub or switch.